George Law (financier)

-George Law (October 25, 1806 – November 18, 1881) was an American financier from New York.
+George Law (October 25, 1806 – November 18, 1881) was an American entrepreneur and failed presidential candidate for the American Party in the 1856 United States presidential election from New York.

 Early life

 His only early education was winter night school.
 At the age of eighteen, he left his father's farm and after walking to Troy, he learned the trades of masonry and stonemasonry in Hoosic.
 He was employed with the Delaware and Hudson Canal in 1825, then superintended the making of canal-locks at High Falls.
-Afterward he went to the mountains of Pennsylvania to quarry stone for locks, and was employed as a mechanic on canals.
+Afterward he went to the mountains of Pennsylvania to quarry stone for locks and was employed as a mechanic on canals.
 In June 1829, he was awarded a contract for a small lock and aqueduct on the Delaware and Hudson Canal.
 Self-taught, he studied and made himself a good engineer and draughtsman and became a large contractor for the construction of railroads and canals.